MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 The only way to catch app-specific regressions before WebView2 changes ship in Edge Stable is to test your particular app against the prerelease channels of Microsoft Edge.
 WebView2 is tested in a variety of general scenarios, but it's not feasible for that general testing to cover all the scenarios that various specific apps might encounter.

-Many issues in specific WebView2 apps can be discovered before WebView2 changes reach Edge Stable by doing prerelease testing (such as in Edge Canary).
+Many issues in specific WebView2 apps can be discovered before WebView2 changes reach the Stable WebView2 Runtime, by doing prerelease testing, such as in Edge Canary.
 For example, the following issues have been caught:
 - [Unable to open https://www.facebook.com, once load will directly ProcessFailed](https://github.com/MicrosoftEdge/WebView2Feedback/issues/4281)
 - [MSEdgeWebView2 crashes when trying to preview a file through Monaco in file explorer using PowerToys](https://github.com/MicrosoftEdge/WebView2Feedback/issues/4228)
 - [CoreWebView2PrintSettings.ScaleFactor is not working](https://github.com/MicrosoftEdge/WebView2Feedback/issues/4082)